Matt Spiegel

 Matt Spiegel a.k.a.
-'Max' (born September 15, 1970) is a sports talk show host and singer based in Chicago.
+'Spiegs' (born September 15, 1970) is a sports talk show host and singer based in Chicago.
 He served as a host on The Score SportsRadio 670 off and on since 2009.
-As of 2022, he co-hosts the 'Parkins & Spiegel' show with Danny Parkins and hosts the Sunday morning seasonal baseball show "Hit & Run".
+As of 2024, he hosts Spiegel and Holmes with Laurence Holmes and hosts the Sunday morning seasonal baseball show "Hit & Run".
 He has also serves as a fill-in broadcaster on the Chicago Cubs Radio Network.

 Personal

 Spiegel grew up in New Jersey as the youngest of five children.
 He studied broadcasting at Emerson College in Boston, Massachusetts where he won several sportscasting awards.

 He enjoyed internships at MLB Productions working on This Week in Baseball, and at WBZ-TV in Boston, working Bob Lobel and Bob Neumeier.

 Throughout the 90s, Spiegel was a producer, reporter, and talk show host at The Score SportsRadio 670 in Chicago, and was also a disc jockey for WXRT-FM.

 He has a son, Rubin, who is named in honor of his deceased mother.
 Spiegel lives in the South Loop neighborhood of Chicago, with his wife Christine (Dominguez) Spiegel.